 Intuition won’t be accurate 100% of the time.
 Neither will analytical thinking.
 But if the advantage of having two eyes on our face is to increase the breadth and depth by which we see, why wouldn’t we use two minds to see into health matters?

 In the end, intuition is nothing more than connecting to What Is.
-It’s a mindset and a practice in and of itself, not necessarily for the gain of or y.
-The gain of or is merely a beneficial side-effect of the practice.
+It’s a mindset and a practice in and of itself, not necessarily for the gain of x or y.
+The gain of x or y is merely a beneficial side-effect of the practice.
 So I encourage all my patients to start on their journeys, too.

 How to Develop Your Intuition

-1. Find a quiet space to meditate.
+- Find a quiet space to meditate.
 Daily, if possible.
 Learning to quiet your thinking mind is the most challenging part of this process.
 InsightTimer is a free app for your phone that has thousands of guided or music meditations.

-2. Carry a small notebook.
+- Carry a small notebook.
 Pay attention to sensory experiences—what you see, touch, smell, and hear.
 Note any special experiences in your notebook.

-3. Pay attention to your dreams.
+- Pay attention to your dreams.
 Record these in your notebook, too.
 Note patterns, repetitions, symbols, and archetypes, not just the events of the dream.
 Before sleep, hold a question in your mind and invite your subconscious for revelation through dreams.

-4. Ask yes/no questions and tune into your body’s signals.
+- Ask yes/no questions and tune into your body’s signals.
 You may get twinges or goosebumps or another sensation.
 Over time, you can learn to decipher between reactions to your environment, symptoms of illness, and intuitive signals.
 The latter tend to be fleeting, whereas symptoms of illness to tend to last (as most of you well know).

-5. Use hindsight.
+- Use hindsight.
 This is why carrying a notebook is so important.
 Jot down sensations, events, and images as they happen in real time, but use hindsight to discern between intuitions and random thoughts and events.

-6. Be patient.
+- Be patient.
 Developing intuition is like learning a new language.
 It takes time and regular practice.

-7. Have fun with this other side of you!
+- Have fun with this other side of you!